- This event has passed.

 March 10 @ 4:00 pm - 5:00 pm

-Prof Tim Meese, Professor of Vision Science School of Life and Health Sciences Aston University
+Tim Meese, School of Life and Health Sciences, Aston University.

 Bio: Having started out as a British Telecommunications Engineer, Tim switched directions in the late 80s when he pursued a degree in Computer Science and Psychology at the University of Newcastle-upon-Tyne.
 He then did a PhD in the Psychology Department at the University of Bristol, held a postdoc position at The University of Birmingham, then moved to The University of Aston in 1996 where he is now Professor of Vision Science.
 His duties there include teaching Optometry students that we see with our brains—not our eyes.
 He has held funding from EPSRC, BBSRC, Leverhulm Trust and the Welcome Trust, is the Vice-Chairman of the Applied Vision Association, a chief editor of the sister journals Perception and i-Perception, the director of the Centre for Vision and Hearing Research and the director of the Aston Laboratory for Immersive Virtual Environments (ALIVE).
 Amongst other things, this new venture aims to use virtual reality to help bridge the gap between psychophysics and social psychology: visual perception provides the stage, and social perception the players upon it.